FeelsDEX/feels-floor-sim/docs/100_simulation_model.md

 Based on analysis of the Feels protocol implementation, several key insights fundamentally shape the simulation approach:

-**Fee Distribution Reality**: Contrary to some documentation, ~98.5% of swap fees go directly to liquidity providers.
-They go through Uniswap V3-style position fee accrual, not to a protocol buffer.
-Only ~1% goes to protocol treasury and ~0.5% to token creators.
+**Fee Distribution Reality**: Swap fees are split with ~85% going to the Buffer (τ) for automatic POMM deployment, ~10% to protocol treasury, and ~5% to token creators.
+This creates direct fee-driven floor advancement.

-**POMM Funding Independence**: Floor price advancement through POMM deployment is not automatically funded by trading fees.
-It requires explicit governance allocation decisions, protocol treasury funding, or JitoSOL yield allocation.
+**Automatic POMM Funding**: Floor price advancement through POMM deployment is automatically funded by trading fees accumulating in the Buffer.
+When thresholds are met (100+ tokens), POMM positions deploy automatically.

-**LP-Centric Economics**: Since LPs receive the vast majority of fees, protocol parameter changes primarily affect LP profitability and liquidity provision incentives.
-They do not directly impact floor funding.
+**Fee-Driven Economics**: Since the majority of fees flow to the Buffer for floor advancement, trading activity directly drives floor price growth.
+Higher trading volume leads to faster floor advancement.

 ### Simulation Design Implications

-**Governance Modeling**: The simulation must model POMM funding as discrete governance decisions rather than continuous fee accumulation.
-This requires modeling different funding strategies (yield-based, treasury-based, governance-based).
-It also requires modeling their sustainability.
+**Automatic POMM Modeling**: The simulation must model POMM funding as automatic fee accumulation with threshold-based deployment.
+When Buffer reaches 100+ tokens and cooldown periods are satisfied, POMM deployment occurs automatically.

-**LP Behavior Emphasis**: With LPs receiving ~98.5% of fees, their behavioral responses to parameter changes become the primary driver of market dynamics.
-Fee sensitivity, capital allocation, and retention modeling are critical.
+**Fee-Volume Feedback Loop**: Trading volume drives fee accumulation, which drives floor advancement, which attracts more participants and trading.
+This creates a positive feedback loop that must be modeled carefully.

-**Floor Independence**: Floor price growth operates largely independently of trading activity.
-This makes it essential to model alternative funding sources and their impact on long-term sustainability.
+**Floor-Trading Coupling**: Floor price growth operates directly from trading activity through the Buffer mechanism.
+Higher trading volume leads to faster Buffer accumulation and more frequent floor advancements.

-**Multi-Objective Optimization**: The optimization problem balances LP profitability (to maintain liquidity), protocol sustainability (to fund operations), and floor advancement (to provide token value support).
-It does not simply maximize fee-driven floor growth.
+**Multi-Objective Optimization**: The optimization problem balances trading volume incentives (through fee levels), protocol sustainability (through treasury allocation), and floor advancement speed (through Buffer allocation).
+All are interconnected through the fee structure.

 ---